ProjetsPL/treehouse-theme/_posts/us/beautiful-balcony-decor-10-best-small-balcony-ideas.md

 ## A small balcony in an apartment - a shaded spot for relaxation

-You don't like too much sun, but you still like to rest on a balcony?
+You don't like too much sun, but you still enjoy resting on a balcony?
 In this case you should choose practical equipment.
 An **umbrella** is the basic element - its size should be matched with the size of your equipment.
 This way you can provide yourself some cool shade for comfortable relaxation.

 If you don't like the idea of an umbrella, you could pick a **special marquee**, which fits any conditions - so it's perfect for a small balcony as well.

 {:.distinction.distinction-warning}

 Designing a balcony with a marquee is not always possible.
-A balcony in an apartment and any modifications to ot often require getting an approval from the housing association.
+A balcony in an apartment and any modifications to it often require getting an approval from the housing association.
 It might happen that one cannot alter the shape of the building or its surface.
 In such a case your only option is an umbrella.

 {% fig %}